Last updated: Thursday, 7 January 2021.

 We ask that you follow good hygiene practices while in our libraries, including washing your hands regularly using soap and water, using tissues and covering your mouth when you cough and sneeze, and maintaining social distancing.
 We also ask that you do not visit our libraries if you are unwell.

 Can I get FOGO kitchen caddy liners at the reopened libraries?

-FOGO caddy liners became available again at libraries as from Monday 7 September 2020.
+FOGO caddy liners became available again at all libraries (except for Canning Bridge Express Library) as from Monday 7 September 2020.